jcao02/dinventory/README.md

 # Dinventory

 Dinventory is a distributed app of an inventory.
-It uses ReactJS as front-end (soon Android as well) and Solidity (Ethereum) in the backend.
+This repository contains the backend written in Solidity smart contracts.

+The development stack uses:
+1. Ganache local blockchain
+2. Truffle to compile/test smart contracts

 ## Content